 EBITDA is a supplemental, non-GAAP financial measure.
-EBITDA is defined as earnings before interest expense, income taxes, depreciation and amortization.
-We have presented EBITDA because it is used by the financial community as a method of measuring our performance and of evaluating the market value of companies considered to be in similar businesses.
-We believe that the line item on our Consolidated Statements of Income entitled "Net Income" is the most directly comparable GAAP measure to EBITDA.
-Since EBITDA is not a measure of performance calculated in accordance with GAAP, it should not be considered in isolation of, or as a substitute for, net earnings as an indicator of operating performance.
-EBITDA, as we calculate it, may not be comparable to similarly titled measures employed by other companies.
+EBITDA is defined as net income (loss) before interest expense, income taxes, depreciation and amortization.
+We have presented Adjusted EBITDA, which we define as net income (loss) attributable to Matrix Service Company before interest expense, income taxes, depreciation and amortization, because it is used by the financial community as a method of measuring our performance and of evaluating the market value of companies considered to be in similar businesses.
+We believe that the line item on our Consolidated Statements of Income entitled "Net income (loss) attributable to Matrix Service Company" is the most directly comparable GAAP measure to Adjusted EBITDA.
+Since Adjusted EBITDA is not a measure of performance calculated in accordance with GAAP, it should not be considered in isolation of, or as a substitute for, net earnings as an indicator of operating performance.
+Adjusted EBITDA, as we calculate it, may not be comparable to similarly titled measures employed by other companies.
 In addition, this measure is not a measure of our ability to fund our cash needs.
-As EBITDA excludes certain financial information compared with net income, the most directly comparable GAAP financial measure, users of this financial information should consider the type of events and transactions that are excluded.
-Our non-GAAP performance measure, EBITDA, has certain material limitations as follows:
+As Adjusted EBITDA excludes certain financial information compared with net income (loss) attributable to Matrix Service Company, the most directly comparable GAAP financial measure, users of this financial information should consider the type of events and transactions that are excluded.
+Our non-GAAP performance measure, Adjusted EBITDA, has certain material limitations as follows: